What is a conforming loan? A guide to the ‘go-to’ conventional mortgage

 3. Compare loan rates

 Take the time to compare mortgage offers from at least three different lenders.
-Consider your needs and preferences when creating a short list of lenders to work with — you might want to start with your bank (if it offers mortgages), or consider a credit union or online lender, for example.
-Beyond the general terms of the loan, look closely at each lender’s fees and points, if available.
+Consider your needs and preferences when creating a short list of lenders to work with.
+You might want to start with your bank (if it offers mortgages), or consider a credit union or online lender, for example.
+Beyond the general terms of the loan, look closely at each lender’s fees and points.

-Different lenders have different financing products available, and what’s more, the same sort of loan’s terms may vary, depending on your creditworthiness.
+Different lenders have different financing products available.
+Also, the same sort of loan’s terms may vary, depending on your creditworthiness.

 You can find conforming loan rates through Bankrate, which provides mortgage rates for both 30-year and 15-year loans daily.
 When comparing mortgage rates, consider the following:

-- Remember that you can get either a fixed- or adjustable-rate mortgage.
+• Remember that you can get either a fixed- or adjustable-rate mortgage.
 A fixed-rate mortgage generally ranges from 10 to 30 years, and the interest rate remains the same for the life of the loan.
-With an adjustable-rate mortgage, your interest rate can fluctuate based on market factors.
+With an adjustable-rate mortgage, your interest rate stays fixed for an introductory period, usually for 3 to 10 years, and is typically lower than fixed-rate loans.
+After that period, the rate will fluctuate based on market factors.

 4. Get preapproved

-Once you find a lender you’re interested in working with, you can get preapproved for a loan, which can help expedite the financing process and uncover any issues related to your credit before they show up when you formally apply for a mortgage.
+Once you find a lender you’re interested in working with, you can get preapproved for a loan.
+Preapproval can help expedite the financing process and uncover any issues related to your credit before they show up when you formally apply for a mortgage.
 Getting preapproved also helps demonstrate to a home seller that you’re a serious buyer.

 5. Avoid excessive spending

-Lenders can check and re-check your credit report and score and various financial accounts right up until your mortgage closing date.
+Lenders will keep a close eye on your credit and spending right up until your mortgage closing date.
 Think of the time between when you apply for a loan and when you close as a “quiet” period, when you spend as little as possible.
-While your mortgage application is processing, don’t apply for any new credit, such as a credit card or personal loan, and avoid spending on things you don’t really need.
+While your mortgage application is processing, don’t apply for any new credit, such as a credit card or personal loan, and avoid unneeded large purchases.
 This will help ensure the closing process goes smoothly and you receive the financing you’re expecting.

 Conforming loans FAQ

-Unfortunately, one of the immovable standards for conforming loans is the loan limit — you can only borrow so much and no more.
-Loan limits are set by the Federal Housing Finance Agency (FHFA) and are generally adjusted each year, with higher limits for properties with two, three and four units (as long as you live in one of the units).
-One workaround is a piggyback loan, in which you get a smaller mortgage atop a larger one: Together they add up to enough to finance the home.
+• Unfortunately, one of the immovable standards for conforming loans is the loan limit — you can only borrow so much and no more.
+One workaround is a piggyback loan, in which you get a smaller mortgage atop a larger one: Together, they add up to enough to finance the home.

-A conforming loan can have a lower down payment as long as the borrower pays private mortgage insurance, or PMI.
-(In effect, you swap a big down payment for backing by a strong third party.)
-By paying for PMI, you can get a conforming loan with just 5 percent down in many cases, or as little as 3 percent down if you have a Conventional 97, Fannie Mae HomeReady or a Freddie Mac HomeOne or Home Possible mortgage.
+• A conforming loan can have a lower down payment as long as the borrower pays private mortgage insurance (PMI).
+By paying PMI, you can get a conforming loan with as little as 3 percent down if you have a Conventional 97, Fannie Mae HomeReady or a Freddie Mac HomeOne or Home Possible mortgage.